Problem Statement

 seen = set()

-for v in nums:
+for i in range(len(nums)):

-if v in seen: return true
+if nums[i] in seen: return true

 return false